 On average a three course meal for two People in mid-range restaurant costs about 80 dollars(*) so with a 20% tip of 16 dollars, the total cost would be 96 dollars.

 Always check the bill, some restaurants may include a gratuity charge on the bill for large groups or parties.
 In this case, you don’t need to leave an additional tip unless you want to.

 How much to tip a bartender?

-When tipping in a bar, our guideline is to leave a dollar per drink or to tip 15 to 20 percent of the tab.
+When tipping in a bar, our guideline is to leave a dollar per drink or to tip 15 – 20% of the tab.